collapsed-stacks/atheism/questions/3164/is-religion-a-disease.md

 - posted by: [user unknown](https://stackexchange.com/users/-1/992-user-unknown) on 2011-03-16
 - score: 1

-<p>If we refuse a dogmatic definition of 'disease', we might recognize that the definition or classification of diseases is changing over time. </p>
+If we refuse a dogmatic definition of 'disease', we might recognize that the definition or classification of diseases is changing over time.

-<p>Not 100 years ago, alcoholism wasn't called a disease.
-A few decades ago, homosexuality was. </p>
+Not 100 years ago, alcoholism wasn't called a disease.
+A few decades ago, homosexuality was.

-<p>There are different interest groups, for example doctors like to get paid for healing diseases, while health insurances don't want to pay the bill. </p>
+There are different interest groups, for example doctors like to get paid for healing diseases, while health insurances don't want to pay the bill.

-<p>A political, powerful majority of religious people will prevent a definition of religion as disease.
+A political, powerful majority of religious people will prevent a definition of religion as disease.
 But we could try to find a definition or some major decision points to judge about it.
 For example is there a subjective suffering of the person?
 Normally, it is not.
 You might tell me about maniacs, which, while in acute situation, don't feel suffering too.
-But later they often agree, that it isn't overall wellness what they experience. </p>
+But later they often agree, that it isn't overall wellness what they experience.

-<p>I see a lot of parallels to drug addiction, and it is reported that many alcoholics get religious, changing their object of addiction only, but often to a more healthy disease. </p>
+I see a lot of parallels to drug addiction, and it is reported that many alcoholics get religious, changing their object of addiction only, but often to a more healthy disease.

-<p>Since I'm not the health insurance, I may sometimes say 'disease' - that's the conclusion. :)</p>
+Since I'm not the health insurance, I may sometimes say 'disease' - that's the conclusion. :)

 ## Answer 3166